-The 1031 Exchange Is the Secret Tool You Can’t Afford to Use
+The 1031 Exchange is the Secret Tool You Can’t Afford Not to Use

 When you understand how to use a 1031 exchange, it will save you tens of thousands of dollars.
-You can use this valuable tool anytime you sell an investment property to roll over the sale into a new investment piece, without paying taxes.
+You can utilize this valuable tool anytime you sell an investment property to roll over the sale into a new investment property, without paying taxes.

-Understanding the rules and timeline is vital to properly use this tool.
-But once you understand the basics, it’s easy to implement.
+To properly use this tool, it’s vital to understand the rules and timeline.
+But once you learn the basics, it’s easy to implement.

 Want free courses on budgeting, business, and real estate analysis?
 Don’t forget to sign up for our newsletter at the top of the page!

 The 5 Critical Components of Real Estate Investing Returns

 Our Story of Buying Ambergris Caye Real Estate, and Investing in Paradise!